aik2mlj/aik2mlj.github.io/_publications/piano-roll-diffusion.md

 ---
-title: "Controllable Music Score Generation and Piano Reduction with Piano‑roll Diffusion"
+title: "Controllable Symbolic Music Generation and Piano Reduction with Piano‑roll Diffusion"
 collection: publications
 excerpt: 'Lejun Min, Gus Xia<br />Our work utilizes diffusion models on image‑like piano‑roll generation.
 By exploring means of conditional methods and guidances for diffusion models on music arrangement tasks, we combine